danielitaniel/theater_seating_challenge/README.md

 Where R### represents the reservation, and the # to the right represents the number of seats requested for the corresponding reservation.

+NOTE: In order for inputs to be read properly, there has to be one (and only one) new line at the end of an input.txt file.
+Otherwise, functionality will be broken.
 # The Output

 The output is guaranteed to be a .txt file.
 It's structure will be as follows: